-At the end of 2021, about 9 per cent of retail customers had a dynamic electricity price supply contract.
-Share of dynamic priced contracts increased from 2020.
+At the end of 2022, about 14 per cent of retail customers had a dynamic electricity price supply contract.
+Share of dynamic priced contracts continued to increase also in 2022.
+This was partly due to the high and volatile wholesale prices in fall which drove most suppliers to offer only spot bound contracts to new customers in order to minimize their own risks.

-The most popular supply contract type has been a fixed-term contract during last two years.
-At the end of 2021 about 54 per cent of retail customers in Finland had a fixed-term supply contract.
+The most popular supply contract type has been a fixed-term contract during last few years.
+At the end of 2022 about 50 per cent of retail customers in Finland had a fixed-term supply contract.
 Most commonly, fixed-term contracts are made for one or two years.

-About 37 per cent of retail customers had open-ended supply contract which customer may terminate with two weeks' notice.
-Share of such contracts decreased from year 2020.
+About 36 per cent of retail customers had open-ended supply contract which customer may terminate with two weeks' notice.
+The share of such contracts remained nearly at the same level as in 2021.